bwinton/SnoozeTabs/README.md

   * Starts a file watcher to rebuild on changes
   * Launches Firefox Dev Edition with the extension, reloaded on changes

+* If youʼre on Windows, youʼll need to use `npm run start-win`
+  * Builds the extension
+  * Starts a file watcher to rebuild on changes

 * To run once: `npm run build && npm run run`

 * To build for release: `npm run build`